wavecollapser/oneliners-diskspace/README.md

 /wwwroot        /dev/vdb1       93%

 neat format output + mailing... all in a oneliner with sed, one tool to rule them all :)

+if only sed would support perl-like regex.. newer regex, but guess one cannot have it all..
+I won't put perl in my crontab -e yet ;)

+python would be more portable than the above line, but not necessarily better sed line is cooler, faster too probably?

+portability is impossible anyway, but oneliners and one tool is best.